 On January 18, 2017, the Company consolidated its share capital on the basis of four old common shares for one new common share.
 Outstanding stock options and warrants were adjusted by the consolidation ratio.
-All common shares and per common share amounts in these consolidated financial statements have been retroactively restated to reflect the share consolidation.
+All common shares and per common share amounts in these condensed consolidated interim financial statements (the "Financial Statements") have been retroactively restated to reflect the share consolidation.